ArbelTal/pyTal/README.md

 Developed by **Arbel Tal**

-🧰 pyTal is a FREE pyRevit extension that contains tools that shouldimprove your workflow.
+🧰 pyTal is a FREE pyRevit extension that contains tools that should improve your workflow.

 ---